 We also work with staff at the prison to run the Storybook Dads scheme, where prisoners are recorded reading a bedtime story and the recording is sent to their children for them to listen to.
 See here for more information about this project and the charity behind it.

 We work to enhance the services offered by our volunteer run community libraries.
-We run regular rhymetimes at both the Western Community Centre and La Nouvelle Maritaine.
+We run regular rhymetimes at both the Styx Centre and La Nouvelle Maraitaine.